inasafe/inasafe/docs/source/user-docs/keywords.rst

 Purpose
 -------

-The keywords system is used by the :doc:`impact_functions` to determine the nature of the input layers that have been passed to them.
+The keywords system is used by the :ref:`impact_functions` to determine the nature of the input layers that have been passed to them.

 Each input GIS dataset used by |project_name| needs to have an accompanying